Switzerland's UBP to buy RBS's Coutts International

 The purchase of Switzerland-based Coutts International from Britain's Royal Bank of Scotland (RBS) also marks another retreat by a foreign bank from the Swiss wealth management industry amid a string of investigations into tax avoidance.

-State-controlled RBS (RBS.L) will keep Coutts' UK arm, which counts Britain's royal family among its customers.
+State-controlled RBS will keep Coutts' UK arm, which counts Britain's royal family among its customers.

 The deal will boost UBP's client-base in Asia, a particular focus for wealth managers as the region is the fastest production line for multi-millionaires and billionaires.

-It will add around 30 billion Swiss francs (20.8 billion pounds) to UBP's assets under management, lifting Asia to account for up to a quarter of the total from less than 10 percent now.
+It will add around 30 billion Swiss francs ($31 billion) to UBP's assets under management, lifting Asia to account for up to a quarter of the total from less than 10 percent now.

 "The cherry on the cake of the whole deal is certainly the Asia business," Zuercher Kantonalbank analyst Andreas Brun said.